encse/secchallenge2023/web/leakage-problem/solution/README.md

 ```

 This works fine, I get the `/etc/passwd` file.
 What else can we steal?
 I looked around the
-`/proc` folder in my linux machine and for ideas then tried things like `/proc/self/cmdline`,
+`/proc` folder in my linux machine for inspiration then tried things like `/proc/self/cmdline`,
 `/proc/self/cwd/index.php` and `/proc/self/cwd/register.php`:

 ```php